developwithpassion/blog.developwithpassion.com/source/_posts/2013-05-02-getting-up-and-running-with-a-sane-mutt-setup.markdown

 ##Mail Searching With notmuch

-The last piece of the puzzle was being able to locally search email.
+One of the last pieces of the puzzle was being able to locally search email.
 I accomplished this by setting up [notmuch](http://notmuchmail.org/).
 Getting going was as simple as running:

 {% codeblock Installing notmuch- not_much_setup.sh %}
 brew install notmuch